vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_vcenter.md

   * A shared datastore, that is accessible by both of the ESXi hosts.
   * The VM Network is present
   * One distributed virtual switch with one port group named `vic-bridge`
-* Verify that your vCenter Server instance and both of the ESXi hosts in the cluster meet the requirements in [Environment Prerequisites for vSphere Integrated Containers Engine Installation](vic_installation_prereqs.md).
+* Verify that your vCenter Server instance and both of the ESXi hosts in the cluster meet the requirements in [Environment Prerequisites for VCH Deployment](vic_installation_prereqs.md).
 * Familiarize yourself with the vSphere Integrated Containers Engine binaries, as described in [Contents of the vSphere Integrated Containers Engine Binaries](contents_of_vic_binaries.md).
 * Familiarize yourself with the options of the `vic-machine create` command described in [VCH Deployment Options](vch_installer_options.md).